-The Group recognized its first commercial sale of MagnetOs (Putty and Granules) in the United States and United Kingdom.
 The product sales originate from the distribution agreements and were recognized at the point in time (on delivery date) within the agreed terms and conditions.
 The contributed costs of goods sold consists of direct and indirect cost allocated to the production of each product sold.
 Payment terms for product sales are generally 30 days and in certain contracts with customers up to 60 days.